abhishtagatya/typeDef/README.md

 $ typedef --web filename.json
 ```

-This will redirect you to https://fileinfo.com for full information of the file type.
-(Work in Progress)
+This will redirect you to https://fileinfo.com via Lynx browser for full information of the file type.

 **Want a reliable source?
 Links!**